datawire/ambassador-docs/docs/emissary/pre-release/tutorials/dev-portal-tutorial.md

 1. Click **Save**.

 1. Run `kubectl get mappings --namespace ambassador`.
-You will see the `quote-backend` `Mapping` has the updated prefix listed.
+You will see the `quote-backend` `AmbassadorMapping` has the updated prefix listed.
 Try to access the endpoint again via `curl` with the updated prefix.

   ```